euphonie/study-notes/Engineering Tools/Cloud/GCP/Storage.md

 A horizontally scalable RDBMS

-- Offers transactional consistency on a global scale, schemas, automatic syncrhonous replication
+- Offers transactional consistency on a global scale, schemas, automatic synchronous replication
 - Managed instances with high availability
+- This should be looked into if relational databases or sharding has been outgrown, there's a need for transactional consistency, global data and strong consistency or to consolidate your database
+	- Use cases: financial applications, and inventory applications

 ## File System
 - Filestore